RTEMS/rtems-docs/bsp_howto/shared_memory_support.rst

 passed to this routine.
 However, some target boards will have a special window onto the shared memory.
-For example, some VMEbus boards have special address windows to access addresses that are normally reserved in the CPU’s address space.
+For example, some VMEbus boards have special address windows to access addresses that are normally reserved in the CPU's address space.
 .. code:: c

     void \*Shm_Convert_address( void \*address )